Ruteri/gocontext/README.md

 - Uses symlinks to maintain references to original files
 - Uses a flat structure with prefixed filenames for easy upload
 - By default, stores context in `~/.gocontext/<module-name>` for easy reuse
+- Generates a comprehensive directory structure of the project

 ## Installation